DediData/SoftEther-VPN-Installer/README.md

 vpncmd
 ```
 Press 1 to select "Management of VPN Server or VPN Bridge"

-then press Enter without typing anything to connect to the localhost server, and again press Enter without inputting anything to connect to server by server admin mode.
+Then press Enter without typing anything to connect to the localhost server, and again press Enter without inputting anything to connect to server by server admin mode.

 Then use command below to change admin password:
 ```sh
 ServerPasswordSet